 In the prick test, a drop of an extract of the suspected substance is placed on the skin.
 Then, the drop is pricked or punctured with a needle to introduce a very tiny amount of the substance into the skin.
 The skin is then observed for redness, hives, or both, which usually occur within 30 minutes.

 In the intradermal test, tiny amounts of a substance are injected under the skin.
 The area is then watched for redness and swelling, which indicate an allergic reaction.

-Although rare, prick and intradermal tests can cause a severe allergic reaction, known as anaphylaxis, which can be life threatening.
-Therefore, these types of tests should be performed only by a trained health care practitioner.
+Although rare, prick and intradermal tests can cause a severe allergic reaction, known as anaphylaxis (see Anaphylactic Reactions), which can be life threatening.
+Therefore, these types of tests should be done only by a trained health care practitioner.

 Last full review/revision June 2014 by Robert J. MacNeal, MD